Francis Mackenzie, 1st Baron Seaforth: Avocational life

 Seaforth nearly recovered entirely the use of his tongue, but during the last two years of his life, which he spent mourning the deaths of his four sons, he rarely spoke.

 Family

-Mackenzie married, 1782, Mary Proby, daughter of The Very Rev Baptist Proby, 7th Dean of Lichfield and Mary Russel.
+In 1782, Mackenzie entered matrimony with Mary Proby, the daughter of The Very Rev Baptist Proby, who served as the 7th Dean of Lichfield and Mary Russel.
 Mary was the niece of John Proby, 1st Baron Carysfort and sister of Rev. Charles Proby.

 Francis's four legitimate sons all predeceased him as predicted by the Brahan Seer.